oasisprotocol/oasis-core/docs/adr/xxxx-vrf-elections.md

   // Epoch is the epoch that this VRF proof is for.
   Epoch epochtime.EpochTime `json:"epoch"`

-  // VRFKey is the key used to generate pi.
-  VRFKey signature.PublicKey `json:"key"`
   // Pi is the VRF proof for the current epoch.
   Pi     []byte              `json:"pi"`
 }